9.6 Law, Ethics, HIPAA, and Scope Simulation Lab

 Test Your Knowledge

-Which situation may require mandatory reporting workflow?
+Which situation may trigger a mandatory reporting workflow?

 A